WendyShang/crVAE/README.md

 ## Citation
-If you use this code for your research, please cite our paper:
+If you find our code useful, please cite our paper:
 ```
 @inproceedings{shang2017channel,
   title={Channel-Recurrent Autoencodering for Image Modeling},